goodtomeetyou/GrinningSoul/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/goodtomeetyou/GrinningSoul/blob/master/LICENSE.txt)

-This is a fork of [GrinningSoul](https://github.com/daeken/grinningsoul).

 GrinningSoul is a set of high-low level code that provides a translation layer for arm64 <-> x86-64 CPU architectures within the iOS-simulator shipped with XCode.
 This enables iOS App Store decrypted applications to run in the Simulator (Intel-based Macs).
 The project relies on the LLVM infrastructure to perform highly efficient code translation, compilation, and library support.

-Not all iOS features are available due Simulator limitations.
-Feautures that relies on physical hardware could tend to crash the applications due to unimplemented or non-existent features.
+Not all iOS features are available due architecture bridging and Simulator limitations.
+Feautures that relies on physical hardware, complex instructions could tend to crash the applications due to unimplemented or non-existent features.

 The original project was abandoned after Apple announced their CPU transition from Intel to Apple Silicon on Mac devices.
 The goal of this fork is to refactor the code to support modern APIs, libraries, and SDKs.
 I also want to refactor the code structure to be usable in other architecture bridging projects, as well as convert this project to a user-friendly Mac App so you can convert Applications easily without complications.
 I will try to maintain the project until Apple stops shipping newer macOS versions on Intel Macs.

 **CURRENT MILESTONES**

 *   Built all needed binaries/libraries
-    *   Built sucessfully libemuruntime.dylib using Moonage nor Unicorn.
+    *   Built sucessfully libemuruntime.dylib using Moonage or Unicorn.
     *   Built libarmruntime.dylib using the latest iOS SDK.
 *   Partial function database generator update.
     *   Still need to rewrite HeaderParse/generatefuncdb since is not dumping anything on the funcdb file on latest macOS/iOS-simulator versions.